imtahurahi/park-pal/01_PRD_v1.md

 ## 11. Constraints and Assumptions

 ### 11.1 Constraints
-- Initial launch focuses on DFW as single departure airport
 - Limited to 63 US National Parks (no state parks or monuments)
-- Budget constraints may require simulated flight data initially
+- Budget constraints for initial development
 - Development team size and expertise
 - Timeline for academic project completion

 ### 11.2 Assumptions
 - Users have basic internet access and modern browsers
 - Users are comfortable with online booking processes
-- Flight and lodging data can be sourced or simulated
+- Lodging data can be sourced or simulated
 - Payment processing integration is feasible
 - Users will actively contribute reviews post-trip
 - Sufficient server resources for expected load